stelviodev/stelvio/docs/guides/dns.md

 There is a lot of setup and configuration needed to map a custom domain name to your cloud resources: Besides the domain name itself, you need to manage DNS records, TLS certificates, and ensure that your application can respond to requests made to these custom domains.

-Stelvio offers built-in support for managing DNS records and TLS certificates.
+Stelvio offers built-in support for managing DNS records and TLS certificates autoamtically.

 ## Setting up DNS with Stelvio